“How to Choose a Wheelchair” is a guide that outlines the key factors to consider when selecting a wheelchair for an individual with mobility needs.

 Seat and Backrest

 The seat and backrest should provide adequate support and comfort for the user.
-The seat should be wide enough to accommodate the user’s hips, while the backrest should support the user’s spine.
+The seat should be wide enough to accommodate the user’s hips, while the backrest should provide sufficient support for the user’s spine.
 The material and cushioning of the seat and backrest should also be considered for comfort and pressure relief.

 Footrests and Legrests